 Although employer-sponsored basic life insurance can be advantageous for many people, there are some disadvantages as well.
 Some disadvantages include:

-- It can be expensive.
-Group insurance has increased in cost over the years.
-Therefore, some employers might pass some of the cost on to their employees.
+- It can be expensive: Group insurance has increased in cost over the years.
+Therefore, some employers might pass some of the costs on to their employees.

 Is Basic Life Insurance Enough?

 Everyone has different needs when it comes to a life insurance policy.
 Those different needs can be seen in the dollar value that’s needed and the specific type of policy that’s needed.
 Most people need far more than the $50,000 to $100,000 that many companies offer.
 It’s recommended that you take the time to calculate your need for life insurance.
 Figuring out your coverage need will help ensure you have enough.